Idina Menzel: Legacy and public image

-As an actress, Menzel has earned a reputation for playing misunderstood characters both on stage and in film, believing she gravitates towards more complex female roles.
-She acknowledged a combination of power and vulnerability as common theme among characters she has played.
-According to the Irish Independent, Menzel has become "a go-to actress for producers looking for a feisty female lead" based on her successes as Maureen, Elphaba and Elsa, while The Globe and Mail's Courtney Shea believes she "forged her career playing strong and sensational females".
-Menzel believes Broadway has always offered compelling roles for women of all ages, while Hollywood is much more susceptible to ageism and sexism.
-Menzel is largely viewed as a role model towards young women, particularly due to her role as Elsa which has earned her a large following among predominantly female Frozen fans.
+According to Akiva Gottlieb of the Los Angeles Times, Menzel's public persona is largely defined by her performances in Frozen and Wicked, and recording Christmas albums.
+As an actress, Menzel has earned a reputation for playing misunderstood characters both on stage and in film, admitting she gravitates towards complex roles.
+She cited power and vulnerability as common traits among characters she has played.
+According to the Irish Independent, Menzel has become "a go-to actress for producers looking for a feisty female lead", while The Globe and Mail's Courtney Shea said she "forged her career playing strong and sensational females".
+Menzel believes Broadway has always offered compelling roles for women of all ages, whereas she considers Hollywood to be more susceptible to ageism and sexism.
+Menzel is revered as a role model for young women, particularly due to her role as Elsa which has contributed her a large following among predominantly female Frozen fans.
 Although she takes her responsibility as a role model seriously, she has stated that she does not always feel like a role model in her personal life and feels uncomfortable bearing the responsibility at times.
+Menzel has a prominent gay following, dating back to the 1990s when she starred in Rent.
+Rent was also one of the first Broadway shows to show a lesbian relationship.
+The performer attributes this to playing several repressed characters who are "hiding something within them that they’re afraid to let people see, and then finally they embrace it".
+Michael Heaton, a critic for The Plain Dealer, noted that some parents have expressed concerns about the "blue humor" Menzel uses in her typical concerts in an attempt to appeal to both her adult gay and young fans.

 Diana Bunici of Evoke.ie dubbed Menzel "the voice of the new generation".
 In 2014, Menzel was awarded "Breakthrough Artist" by Billboard.
-"In November 2019, Menzel and actress Kristen Bell, who plays her sister in Frozen, received neighboring stars—Menzel's was the 2682nd and Bell's was the 2681st—on the Hollywood Walk of Fame.
+In 2019, Menzel and actress Kristen Bell, who plays her sister in Frozen, received neighboring stars—Menzel's was the 2682nd and Bell's was the 2681st—on the Hollywood Walk of Fame.
 Menzel was inducted into the live theatre category.
 Menzel is also among the wealthiest Broadway performers, due in part to her television, film and music careers.
-In 2022, Menzel was announced as a recipient of a Disney Legends Award for her outstanding contributions to the Walt Disney Company.
+In 2022, Menzel was announced as a recipient of a Disney Legends Award for her outstanding contributions to the Walt Disney Company, with her D23 entry reading "Whether on stage or screen, Idina Menzel’s unequivocal signature talents have shone through countless projects across her almost 30-year career".
+In October 2024, President Joe Biden awarded Menzel with the National Medal of Arts.

-In 2022, Menzel co-wrote a children's book with her sister, Cara Mentzel, called Loud Mouse with illustrations by Jaclyn Sinquett.
-The book is semi-autobiographical about a mouse named Dee who loves to sing loudly.
-The book was published by Disney-Hyperion on September 27, 2022.
-In promotion of the book, Menzel released "The Loud Mouse Song", which she co-wrote with Laura Veltz, on September 23, 2022.
+Menzel received an honorary doctorate from University of Pennsylvania in 2023.